mathis-s/CoreDSL2LLVM/README.md

 This repo implements an LLVM-based tool for automatic generation of Instruction Selection Patterns for GlobalISel.
 Patterns are generated from CoreDSL2 descriptions of instruction behavior.

+The original version of this tool (targeting LLVM ISelDAG) was written for my [Bachelor's Thesis at TUM](https://github.com/user-attachments/files/17065465/Thesis_CoreDSL2LLVM.pdf).

 ## Build Process
 Everything is tied into the [LLVM build system](https://llvm.org/docs/CMake.html).
 Generally: